cymcsg/UltimateAndroid/README.md

 2.As the function of View Injection which uses ButterKnife,you should config your IDE before you can compile the project.***Most of  IDEs require additional configuration in order to enable annotation processing for Butter Knife, or you can see [IntelliJ IDEA Configuration for Butter Knife ][101] or [Eclipse Configuration for butter Knife][102].***

 ***Notice:The latest version of the framework needs Android Sdk  of Version 21.
-If you use gradle project, you should use android studio which version should be 1.0.0+***
+If you use gradle project, you should use android studio which version should be 1.0.0+.
+If you use latest Android Studio ,you do not need set annotation processing***

 3.View Injection: